GogiPuttar/adityanairswebsite.github.io/_posts/2021-11-30-SelfDrivingCar.md

 Our controller can make the 4-wheeled, non-holonomic robot travel on any path by just giving it a list of waypoints.
 The controller can also incorporate the A* Algorithm for avoiding obstacles.
 This in-turn makes the robot capable of autonomously navigating through any course with mapped obstacles.
-We have developed an Extended Kalman Filter suitable for accurate localization and pose estimation of our 4-wheeled robot, enabling it to overcome the physical limitations of its sensors, so that it can travel in statically uneven and non-ideal environments.
+We have developed an Kalman Filter suitable for accurate localization and pose estimation of our 4-wheeled robot, enabling it to overcome the physical limitations of its sensors, so that it can travel in statically uneven and non-ideal environments.

 Future improvements and augmentations in our project may include: Inclusion of Trajectory error and Pose error matrices to quantify the performance of Localization through the Kalman-filtering algorithm.
 Capability of detecting and avoiding transient obstacles through techniques such as SLAM.